datakind/data-recipes-ai/README.md

 6. Go to playground and start a new session, select the 'Recipes data Analysis' workflow
 7. Ask 'What is the total population of Mali?'

-# Evaluation with Prompt Flow

-First, you will need to build the environment to include Prompt Flow ...

-`docker compose -f docker-compose.yml -f docker-compose-dev.yml up -d --build`

-Then ...

-1. Install the DevContainers VSCode extension
-2. Build data recipes using the `docker compose` command mentioned above
-3. Open the command palette in VSCode (CMD + Shift + P on Mac; CTRL + Shift + P on Windows) and select

-   `Dev Containers: Attach to remote container`.

-   Select the promptflow container.
-This opens a new VSCode window - use it for the next steps.
-4. Install Promptflow add-in
-5. Open folder `/app`
-6. Click on `flow.dag.yaml`
-7. Top left of main pane, click on 'Visual editor'
-8. On the Groundedness node, select your new connection
-9. You can no run by clicking the play icon.
-See Promptflow documentation for more details

-# Deployment

-We will add more details here soon, for now, here are some notes on Azure ...

-## Deploying to Azure

-A deployment script './deployment/deploy_azure.py' is provided to deploy to an Azure Multicontainer web app you have set up with [these instructions](https://learn.microsoft.com/en-us/azure/app-service/tutorial-multi-container-app).
-The script is run from the top directory.
-Note: This is for demo purposes only, as Multicontainer web app are still in Public Preview.

-To run the deployment ...

-`python3 ./deployment/deploy_azure.py`

-One thing to mention on an Azure deploy, it doesn't get pushed to the web app sometimes, until a user tries to access the web app's published URL.
-No idea why, but if your release is 'stuck', try this.

-Note:

-- `./deployment/./deployment/docker-compose-azure.yml` is the configuration used in the deployment center screen on the web app
-- `./deployment/./deployment/docker-compose-deploy.yml` is the configuration used when building the deployment
-- `docker-compose.yml` is used for building locally

-:warning: *This is very much a work in progress, deployment will be automated with fewer compose files soon*

-You will need to set key environment variables, see your local `.env` for examples.
-The exceptions are the tokens needed for authentication, do not use the defaults for these.
-You can generate them on [this page](https://www.librechat.ai/toolkit/creds_generator).

-## Databases

-When running in Azure it is useful to use remote databases, at least for the mongodb instance so that user logins are retained with each release.
-For example, a databse can be configured by following [these instructions](https://docs.librechat.ai/install/configuration/mongodb.html).
-If doing this, then docker-compose-azure.yml in Azure can have the mongo DB section removed, and any instance of the Mongo URL used by other containers updated with the cloud connection string accordingly.